Motto in Old Norse

 According to a definition, motto is a short expression of a guiding principle.
 Mottos in ancient languages have always been popular, since they express such principles with authority and wisdom of the ancients.
-User friendly interface below helps to create online mottoes in Old Norse, the language of the vikings.
-Catchy phrases that can be created using this tool may be also interpreted as viking slogans or even battle cries.
-Such a motto would adorn a weapon as an inscription or shock enemies when shouted during a reenactment of a viking battle.
-For a more detailed introduction check this video tutorial:
+User friendly interface below helps to create online mottoes in Old Norse, the language of the Vikings.
+Catchy phrases that can be created using this tool may be also interpreted as Viking slogans or even battle cries.
+Such a motto would adorn a weapon as an inscription or shock enemies when shouted during a reenactment of a Viking battle.

 Based on the Latin motto generator, with the author’s kind permission.